Events for Kids

 French Quarter Festival: French Quarter

-What started as a small neighborhood festival is now the biggest showcase of Louisiana food and music in the world.
+What started as a small neighborhood festival is now the world's biggest showcase of Louisiana food and music!
 Every year a number of events just for kids are scattered across the 4-day festival.
-Past events include a STEAM Zone (Science, Technology, Engineering, Arts and Math) with interactive activities on the Riverfront at the Natchez Wharf and music, entertainment, crafts, and educational projects at the Hermann-Grima House.
+Past events include a STEAM Zone (Science, Technology, Engineering, Arts, and Math) with interactive activities on the Riverfront at the Natchez Wharf and music, entertainment, crafts, and educational projects at the Hermann-Grima House.